ecammnetwork/minimal-mistakes/docs/_ecamm-live-first-facebook-live/002-before-you-broadcast.md

 Top center of the Main Window is your source switcher.
 Your options, left-to-right, are cameras, screen sharing, or local video.
 For this tutorial, we'll do a one-camera setup, and we'll leave the other source options alone for now.

 Select the {% inlineicon cam 20 graybutton %}Camera Icon{% endinlineicon %} camera icon, if it's not already.
 The main window should be filled with a live preview of your camera's video.
 If you have more than one camera attached right now, a Video Source Switcher appears on screen.
 You can see live previews of video from all available sources.
 Click a preview to switch to that source.
 Video sources can be hidden from the switcher.
-If a source is missing, check the Cameras Menu at the top of your display.
-Camera > Include in switcher > un/check sources listed here.
+If a source is missing, check the Cameras Menu at the top of your display. <samp>Camera</samp> menu ➝ <samp>Include in switcher</samp> ➝ un/check sources listed here.

 _See also:_ [Video Source Switcher section of our manual](../../ecamm-live-manual/004-source-modes/#video-source-switcher)
 {:.notice}

 ## Checking Audio

 Let's make sure your audio source is working properly, and make sure your levels are set.
-If the Sound Window is not visible on screen, click the {sound sliders icon}#todo sound icon, in the top right of the Main Window to summon it.
+If the Sound Window is not visible on screen, click the {% inlineicon sliders 20 graybutton %}Camera Icon{% endinlineicon %} sound sliders icon, in the top right of the Main Window to summon it.

 The Sound Window will show what audio source is being used.
 Clicking on the name of the source will display a menu with all available sources.
 Once selected, a meter will show the source's volume level.
 You can adjust this with the slider.
 Speak to test the levels, and if you see red often at the right end of the meter, adjust the slider knob to the left.
 If you see little green, slide it to the right to turn up your volume.